Nancy Khan

 He was an assistant manager at a car dealership in Round Rock.

-The man who placed the 911 call, Alex Bedoya, and the victim's wife, Nancy Kahn.
+To determine what happened, deputies turned to the two witnesses on the scene.
+The man who placed the 911 call, Alex Bedoya, and the victim's wife, Nancy Khan.

 Ali was supposed to be at work on Saturday and didn't show up.
+And so his boss started texting him and calling him worry.

-Ali's coworker, Alex Bedoya, tells police that no one had seen Ali since his last shift two days earlier.
+Ali's co-worker, Alex Bedoya, tells police that no one had seen Ali since his last shift two days earlier.
+So their boss sent him to Ali's house to check on him.

-You have a guy that shows up every day and shows up on a certain time, and then one day you don't show up for hours and he don't answer the phone.
+You have a guy that shows up every day and shows up on a certain time.
+And then one day you don't show up for hours.

+And he don't answer the phone.
 I mean, you know something's wrong.

 He checked all the doors.

+Everything seemed locked.
 He's getting concerned because Ali's two vehicles were in the driveway, so he should have been there.

-The young man tells the deputies that's when he called Ali's wife Nancy, who said she had stayed the night at a friend's house and had no idea what was going on.
+The young man tells the deputies that's when he called Ali's wife, Nancy, who said she had stayed the night at a friend's house and had no idea what was going on.

 She ends up showing up to the residence.
+At that point in time, she goes in.

 The co-worker is standing at the door when he hears her scream.